 If you’d prefer a different format of guide, you can find a video guide here.
-As of SML 3.0.0, these tutorials are partially out of date, but some of the concepts will still carry over.
+As of SML 3.0.0, these tutorials are out of date, but some of the concepts will still carry over.
 If you get stuck in the video tutorials, return here and follow these guides instead.
 Be sure to read over the steps here as well to be sure you’re doing things correctly.

 This will be the folder that all of your mod’s files will be put into, so extract the folder somewhere convenient for you where you can find it later, such as your Documents folder.
-Of note - keep the directory as short as possible.
+Of note - keep the file path as short as possible.
 When packing Unreal projects, some filenames can get long, so a very nested location may cause issues.

-Feel free to name the extracted
+Feel free to rename the extracted

 SML-Shipping-Dev-Win64 folder to whatever you like.